-AfOx Travel Grants are provided by The Africa Oxford Initiative (AfOx) and support the establishment of new collaborations between researchers in African countries and The University of Oxford for research or teaching.
+AfOx Travel Grants are provided by The Africa Oxford Initiative (AfOx) and support the establishment of new academic or research collaborations between researchers in African countries and their collaborators at The University of Oxford.

-The grant can be used to cover costs of travel (in either direction i.e. Oxford staff to an African institution or vice versa), accommodation and incidental expenses to a maximum of £5000 (it is anticipated that visits in general will be for periods between 1-8 weeks).
-Applications are made jointly between an academic or researcher based in an institution in Africa and a member of staff at Oxford and a potential collaborator in an African institution (the travel award may cover more than two people and additional individuals should be named under purpose of the grant).
+The Travel Grant can be used to cover costs of travel (in either direction i.e. University of Oxford, UK to an institution in Africa or vice versa), accommodation and incidental expenses to a maximum of £5000 (it is anticipated that visits in general will be for periods between 1-8 weeks).
+Applications are made jointly between an academic or researcher based in an institution in Africa and a member of staff at The University of Oxford.
+The travel award may cover more than two people and additional individuals should be named under ‘Purpose of the Grant.
 The overarching aim of the scheme is to foster the development of new collaborations and the scheme is not intended to be used as alternative support for already established collaborations.

 Louis-Marie Yindom, Nuffield Department of Medicine, University of Oxford; and Judith Torimiro, Faculty of Medicine and Biomedical Sciences, University of Yaounde.